The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Occurrence Rate of Nearby Companions to Hot Jupiters

 \subsection{Dependence on mutual inclination}

-In order to test the effect of orbital alignment between the hot jupiter and its nearby companion on the occurrence rate, we replace the Rayleigh distribution used in \autoref{sec:occ_priors} with a series of 3D von Mises--Fisher (VMF) distribution of varying parameters.
+In order to test the effect of orbital alignment between the hot jupiter and its nearby companion on the occurrence rate, we replace the Rayleigh distribution used in \autoref{sec:occ_priors} with a series of 3D von Mises--Fisher (VMF) distributions of varying parameters.
 The 3D VMF distribution is the analog to the 2D normal distribution on the sphere, with a PDF over the unit vector $\hat{\vb{h}}$

 with $\hat{\vb{n}}$ being a unit vector representing the reference direction and $\kappa$ a scale parameter characterizing the spread of the distribution.
 As such, if we take $\hat{\vb{n}}$ and $\hat{\vb{h}}$ to be the orbit normal vector of the hot jupiter and its nearby companion, respectively, then the VMF distribution is a good candidate for parameterizing their degree of alignment via the scale parameter $\kappa$.
-If we marginalize this distribution over the mutual inclination $\psi$ (i.e. $\cos\psi = \hat{\vb{n}} \cdot \hat{\vb{h}}$), then we obtain the Fisher distribution with a PDF of
+If we marginalize this distribution over the azimuthal angle about $\hat{\vb{n}}$, leaving only the mutual inclination $\psi$ (with $\cos\psi = \hat{\vb{n}} \cdot \hat{\vb{h}}$), then we obtain the Fisher distribution with a PDF of

 which is the form often used in theoretical treatments of orbital alignment in multiplanet systems (e.g. \citealt{2017AJ....154..230B,2009ApJ...696.1230F}).
 The Fisher distribution with scale parameter $\kappa$ reduces to $\mathrm{Rayleigh}(1/\sqrt{\kappa})$ for large $\kappa$ and small $\psi$ and to an isotropic distribution (i.e. uniform in $\cos\psi$) as $\kappa \to 0$, representing the cases of well-alignment versus maximal misalignment, respectively.